-- 6.1 Data in accordance with the ICC-ES Acceptance Criteria for Sandwich Panels (AC04), dated June 2019, including Appendix A of AC04. - 6.2 Reports of tests conducted in accordance with ASTM E119. - 6.3 Report of a room corner fire test conducted in accordance with NFPA 286.
+6.1 Data in accordance with the ICC-ES Acceptance Criteria for Sandwich Panels (AC04), dated June 2019 (Editorially revised December 2020), including Appendix A of AC04.
+6.3 Report of a room corner fire test conducted in accordance with NFPA 286.